Sakura2022/Minecraft-Bedrock-Server-Tutorial/README.md

 My orignal article was published on BiliBili.
 Link: https://www.bilibili.com/read/cv25659542

 This article will start from scratch to explain the process and all the details of setting up a "Minecraft Bedrock Edition" server.
 I have always believed that only a server you own is a reliable server.
 So, I spent a few days tinkering with this, and the main purpose of writing this article is also a memo to prevent myself from forgetting.
-Before I begin, I need to emphasize that this Bedrock Edition server only supports X86/X64 architecture CPUs and does not support ARM architecture.
+Before I begin, I need to emphasize that this Bedrock Edition server only supports X86/X64 architecture CPUs and does **not support ARM architecture**.
 In other words, this server cannot be hosted on a Raspberry Pi.
 Below is the table of contents for this article.

 *Select a Server